 NEXT UP ON this.

 Racing heart, shaky limbs, sweat and butterflies – you’re probably familiar with the feeling of being afraid.
-Sometimes a physical fear response happens for our survival, but at others it can get in the way of what we want to achieve.
+Sometimes a physical fear response happens for our survival, but at other times it can get in the way of what we want to achieve.

 But what if there was a way to take control of these feelings and flip them to your advantage?
 What if, instead of panicking and losing confidence, you could reframe your stress response into meaning, ‘I’m ready for this challenge’, or even, ‘I’m excited’?